openfisca/openfisca-web-site/README.md

 # OpenFisca Web-Site

 [OpenFisca](http://www.openfisca.fr/) is a versatile microsimulation free software.
-This is the source code of the Web-Site module.
+This is the source code of the [Web-Site](http://www.openfisca.fr/).

 Please consult http://doc.openfisca.fr/